Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 # Part II: Fast GPU Quantization in Practice

 In order to run INT8 GEMMs efficiently on CUDA GPUs we must execute the operation against INT8 Tensor Cores.
 These were first introduced with the Turing architecture (compute capability 7.0+).
-INT4 and INT1 Tensor Cores also exist but have been deprecated in future architectures.
+INT4 and INT1 Tensor Cores also exist but have been deprecated in future architectures (see the figure below, taken from [Wikipedia](https://en.wikipedia.org/wiki/Ampere_(microarchitecture))).
 We therefore focus on INT8 quantization.

 ![](_attachments/Pasted%20image%2020230416203418.png)

-> [!TODO]
-> Do we have a source for this image?

 Executing against Tensor Cores can be achieved by running the `mma.sync.aligned.m8n32k16.row.col.s32.s8.s8.s32` [PTX](https://en.wikipedia.org/wiki/Parallel_Thread_Execution) instruction, or calling `wmma::mma_sync` at the CUDA level.
 However, both approaches require careful management of data movement and layouts to maximize Tensor Core throughput.